 Operational Updates and Current Status of Programs

 Senior Services’ Shorefair and Melrose (Williams Center) locations are open daily for staff and participants, but remain closed to the public and visitors without a prior appointment.
-Please read below for more information.
+Please read below for more information about each service area.

 Volunteer Recruitment Update

 We are currently recruiting volunteers to serve in our Meals-on-Wheels and Williams Center programs, among other things.
 Click here for more information about how you can help be a part of getting meals to seniors in need throughout our community.

 - Meals-on-Wheels – On Monday, May 3 , 2021 Meals-on-Wheels returned to its normal operation of delivering a daily (Monday – Friday) hot meal to seniors on the program.
 Meals are being delivered by volunteers with safety protocols and contactless delivery methods in place for safety.
 Assessments and re-assessments for participants in this program are currently being conducted by phone.

 - Williams Adult Day Center – The Williams Center re-opened, with limited capacity and safety protocols in place, on Monday, April 19, 2021.
 Our team is in touch with all active participants about their schedule for returning.
 The Williams Center remains closed to volunteers and visitors.
 Virtual support groups are available for caregivers.
 The Center is welcoming new participants.
 If you are interested in enrolling a loved one at the Williams Center please call 336-724-2155 for more information.

 - Home Care – The Home Care program continues to operate as normal.
 CNAs and nurses entering homes have implemented a variety of safety protocols to keep themselves and the families we serve safe.